martimy/clab_yang/tutorial.md

 2. Configure an IPv4 address on the subinterface
 3. Enable both the parent interface and the subinterface.
 Also enable ipv4 address (the interface can have multiple addresses, each can be enabled individually).

-Sine most people are familiar with using CLI to configure routers, these where we will start.
-The srlinux was built to support YANG model from the ground up, so the CLI also is based on YANG.
+Sine most people are familiar with using CLI to configure routers, this is where we will start.
+The srlinux was built to support YANG model from the ground up, so the CLI is based on YANG.

-**Use CLI**

-To use the CLI, the administrator must make all the changes in the Candidate store.
-Once all changes are made, the
+Use ssh to login (you can also use `docker exec -it router1 sr_cli`):

 ```
 $ ssh admin@router1
 ```

-Once the administrator logs in, they enter the running mode:
+Once logged in, you will be in the running mode:

 ```
 Welcome to the srlinux CLI.